What to Look for When Buying Motorized Retractable Awning

 Manually retractable awnings require that you hand-crank them to open and close.
 As you can imagine, this means it will require more time and effort to operate than if you were to simply press a button.
 Manual models also lack the ability to add on extra features such as remotes, wind sensors, motion sensors, etc.

-On the other hand, motorized retractable awnings offer a level of comfort and sophistication that you won't get from a manual awning.
+On the other hand, motorized retractable awnings offer a level of comfort and sophistication that you can’t get from a manual awning.
 With a motorized retractable awning, opening and closing your awning is as simple as pressing a button.
 Several models even allow you to extend the awning to a custom degree so you can adjust your shade with the shifting sun.

 If you are interested in a retractable awning for the internal home benefits, you shouldn’t settle for anything other than motorized.
 If you’re within range of a motorized awning, you can grab your optional remote control and lower the awning to immediately start shading the warm side of the house.